-Issue Environment affected Description Resolution or action Infiniband with multiple fabric is not supported.
+Issue Environment affected Description Resolution or action Infiniband with multiple fabric is not supported with gssgennetworks.
 Type: Install and In a multiple fabric network, the Infiniband Fabric ID might not be properly appended in the verbsPorts configuration statement during the cluster creation.
 Incorrect verbsPort setting might cause the outage of the IB network.
 It is advised to do the following to ensure that the verbsPorts setting is accurate: 1.
 Use gssgennetworks to properly set up IB or Ethernet bonds on the ESS system.
 2. Create a cluster.
 During cluster creation, the verbsPorts setting is applied and there is a probability that the IB network becomes unreachable, if multiple fabric are set up during the cluster deployment.
 3. Ensure that the GPFS daemon is running an then run the mmfsadm test verbs config grep verbsPorts command.
 These steps show the Fabric ID found for each link.
 For example: # mmfsadm test verbs config grep verbsPormmfs verbsPorts: mlx5_0/1/4 mlx5_1/1/7 In this example, the adapter mlx5_0, port 1 is connected to fabric 4 and the adapter mlx5_1 port 1 is connected to fabric 7.
 Now, run the following command and ensure that verbsPorts settings are correctly configured to the GPFS cluster. # mmlsconfig grep verbsPorts verbsPorts mlx5_0/1 mlx5_1/1 Here, it can be seen that the fabric has not been configured even though IB was configured with multiple fabric.
 This is a known issue.
-Now using mmchconfig, modify the verbsPorts setting for each node or node class to take the subnet into account. [root@gssiol ~]# verbsPorts="\$(echo \$(mmfsadm test verbs config grep verbsPorts awk '{ \$1=""; \$2=""; \$3=""; print \$0} '))" # echo \$verbsPorts mlx5_0/1/mlx5_1/1/7 # mmchconfig verbsPorts="\$verbsPorts" -N gssiol mmchconfig: Command successfully completed mmchconfig: Propagating the cluster configuration data to all affected nodes.
+Now using mmchconfig, modify the verbsPorts setting for each node or node class to take the subnet into account. [root@gssiol ~]# verbsPorts="\$(echo \$(mmfsadm test verbs config grep verbsPorts awk '{ \$1=""; \$2=""; \$3=""; print \$9} '))" # echo \$verbsPorts mlx5_0/1/mlx5_1/1/7/# mmchconfig verbsPorts="\$verbsPorts" -N gssiol mmchconfig: Command successfully completed mmchconfig: Propagating the cluster configuration data to all affected nodes.
 This is an asynchronous process.
 Here, the node can be any GPFS node or node class.
-Once the verbsPorts setting is changed, make sure that the new, correct verbsPorts setting is listed in the output of the mmlsconfig command. # mmlsconfig grep verbsPorts werbsPorts mlx5_0/1/4 mlx5_1/1/7
+Once the verbsPorts setting is changed, make su